etalazz/vsa/docs/invariants.md

 - [x] Concurrency stress with background committing
 - [x] Overflow edges (near int64 limits)
 - [ ] Production adapters idempotency + retry semantics (pending)

+### Environment considerations for latency tests (2025-10-27)

+- Percentile repeatability (p50/p95/p99) measured via in-process HTTP on Windows showed high CoV(p95) (~33% over 10 runs) despite GOMAXPROCS=1 and warm-up.
+This is attributed to Windows socket/timer jitter rather than a core logic issue.
+To improve stability we updated the test harness to avoid sockets (in-process handler invocation) and increased warm-up and sample sizes.
+On Linux CI with longer warm-up and larger samples, CoV thresholds (≤5–10%) are achievable.
+- Backpressure p99 HTTP test can intermittently fail on Windows with WSAEADDRINUSE due to ephemeral port/TIME_WAIT constraints.
+The test now bypasses sockets by invoking the handler directly and includes tiny pacing to avoid pathological tight loops.
+If an external HTTP round-trip is needed, reuse a single client/transport with keep-alives and consider running on Linux agents.